Altanis/discord-gateway-wrapper/README.md

 # Discord Gateway Wrapper

 _This wrapper is being made solely out of my boredom.
 Feel free to use it, however I have no 100% guarantee to maintain this project._
+**This commit is unfinished and has errors.
+Please do not use this as of right now.**

 <p>This is currently <b>not</b> an NPM package, so you must manually clone this to your desktop and manually compile the TypeScript files.<br>